 gaps exist?"
 Assess your current workforce's strengths and weaknesses to determine whether your

 existing programs suffice or if additional training is necessary.
 This approach will guide the

 Aligning the assessment strategy with the company';s goals and supporting the training process is crucial.
 Consider how the results will be documented and whether sufficient relevant data exists to make a comprehensive evaluation of employee performance at the end of the training program.

 Learner analytics, available on various online learning systems, provide real-time data to monitor the effectiveness of training programs and report return on investment (ROI) to executives.
 Leveraging this data is essential, as it allows for pinpointing areas where learners excel or struggle, facilitating continuous improvement of existing content rather than relying on guesswork or starting from scratch.

-Adaptive learning - As companies strive to automate and personalise their training programs in
+As companies strive to automate and personalise their

 the technology-driven era, online learning is gaining prominence.
 While technology can never